Llandudno: Marine Drive

 The first route round the perimeter of the Great Orme was a footpath constructed in 1858 by Reginald Cust, a trustee of the Mostyn Estate.
 In 1872 the Great Ormes Head Marine Drive Co.
 Ltd. was formed to turn the path into a carriage road.
 Following bankruptcy, a second company completed the road in 1878.
 The contractors for the scheme were Messrs Hughes, Morris, Davies, a consortium led by Richard Hughes of Madoc Street, Llandudno.
 The road was bought by Llandudno Urban District Council in 1897.
 The 4 mi one-way drive starts at the foot of the Happy Valley.
 After about 1.5 mi a side road leads to St. Tudno's Church, the Great Orme Bronze Age Copper Mine and the summit of the Great Orme.
 Continuing on the Marine Drive the Great Orme Lighthouse (now a small hotel) is passed, and, shortly afterwards on the right, the Rest and Be Thankful Cafe and information centre.
-Below the Marine Drive at its western end is the site of the wartime Coast Artillery School (1940–1945), now a scheduled ancient monument.
+Below the Marine Drive at its western end is the site of the wartime Coast Artillery School (1940–1945), now a scheduled monument.